nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 To prevent this from happening a DID Document MUST contain no more than 50 keys.

-TODO: What if the attacker just creates 100.000 versions of a document with in each 50 new keys?

 #### Threat: Resource Exhaustion through Very large number of keys within DID (max.
 50 keys)

 ### 3.4 Privacy considerations